Skip Top Navigation

 Radiation Safety

-All radioactive source materials must be approved and registered with the state.
-Only individuals authorized by state license may possess and use radioactive isotope materials.
-Changes in radiation source or equipment, locations and users must be requested by amendment application to the Radiation Safety Officer (RSO) x.2107 for review of requirements (training, procedures, setup) and submission to the state to recieve permission for an amendment to the present radiation license, prior to activities.
+Any changes in radiation source, use, equipment, locations, or users must be requested by Amendment application Form (below) to the Radiation Safety Officer (RSO) x.2107 for requirements review (training, procedures, setup) and subsequent RSO submission to the state (for most changes) to receive permission for an amendment to the present radiation license, prior to activities.
+Expect at least a month turnaround time.

 Radioisotope Regulations